 We arrived in Frankfort, met some of our traveling mates, Marti and Pat, August & Ken, as well as Enzo our tour leader.
 We gathered up a few more and off to the hotel on our Trafalgar bus.
 The hotel was nice though a bit remote.
 Enzo dropped us off at the Romerplatz in Frankfort where we saw several things including a red sandstone church and had our first German beer and a sausage.
 After getting back to the hotel we were afraid to lay down because we might fall asleep so we nipped down to the bar for a happy hour drink a German beer.
 In talking to Lynn and Will I mentioned we'd been up over 24 hours and were feeling pretty tired.
 She insisted we looked great.
 When I told her I was 30 years old she said "For 30 I'd say you look a little tired" B-) Everyone else arrived but it was too noisy for Enzo to do his intro so we had dinner and went to bed.

 Next day up bright and early, as usual.
 Breakfast was great!
 Enzo did his intro.
 At last a country that understands breakfast.
 A real spread including all the usual plus cheese and various baloneys.
-Breakfast was great everyday.
+Breakfast was great every day.
 Off to Cologne with scenic drive to St. Goar where we took a boat cruise on the Rhine river.
 It was beautiful.
 Deb accidentally ordered three beers because she forgot the word for "two".
 Back on the bus for more scenic driving to Cologne.
 We saw the famous Kolner Dom.
 While others walked around we went to the Wallraf-Richartz art museum - lots of good stuff there.
 We always find an Irish pub where ever we go so we had Irish stew and a Guinness for lunch.
 Later we had a beer in the biergarten behind the hotel, dinner and bed.

 Aug 4th.
-On the road at 7:45 for a long ride to Hamburg.
-The bus air
+On the road at 7:45 for a long ride to

 conditioning died and we sweltered.
-We couldn't open any windows.
-This
+We couldn't open any

 was our first real look at the Autobahn with no speed limit.
-The rule

 is

-no passing on the right and slower traffic move to the right.
+no passing on the right and slower traffic move to the

 In Hamburg we walked